 How many webinars are planned for the History of Airplane Design webinar series?

-In 2017, there were four webinars presented in the History of Airplane Design webinar series.
-In 2018, there were five webinars presented in this series.
-For 2019, five webinars are scheduled, and will be offered free of charge.
+In 2020, five webinars are scheduled, and will be offered free of charge.
 Registration for each webinar is required.

 What platform do you use for your webinars?

 The KU Aerospace Short Course Program utilizes Zoom to present its webinars.
 We have found Zoom to be a reliable and user-friendly platform for webinar dissemination.
 More information about Zoom can be found at https://zoom.us.

 How can I view webinars that I have missed?

 History of Airplane Design webinars are available for viewing following the live presentation.
 We do not currently plan to provide access to past webinars in this series (2018 or earlier).

 Can my company purchase all webinars in the series for viewing at a later time?

 If your company is interested in purchasing the History of Airplane Design webinar series, please contact us at ProfessionalPrograms@ku.edu.

 Whom should I contact if I have additional questions?